JakeStanger/ironbar/docs/Styling guide.md

 | `.widget`           | Any widget.                                |
 | `.popup`            | Any popup box.                             |

-Every widget can be selected using a `kebab-case` class name matching its name.
+Every Ironbar widget can be selected using a `kebab-case` class name matching its name.
 You can also target popups by prefixing `popup-` to the name.
 For example, you can use `.clock` and `.popup-clock` respectively.

 Setting the `name` option on a widget allows you to target that specific instance using `#name`.